morgancross2/classification_project_telco/README.md

  - acquire.py
  - prepare.py

+Steps taken:
  - I utilized my get_telco_data function from my acquire.py file.
 This function gathers the data from the Telco schema in the CodeUp database via an SQL query.
  - I utilized my prep_telco function from my prepare.py file.
 This function:
     - handles nulls (there were none)
     - drops the foreign id columns
     - casts monetary columns to floats
     - enumerates binomial features to 0 (false) and 1 (true) for ease of exploration and modeling (See Data Dictionary above for details.)
  - I feature engineered a column named 'extras'.
 This column contains a count of all add-on subscriptions customers may add.
 The amount of extras may play a role in churn.
 More to be explored in the next step.
  - Before moving to exploration, I split the data into train (60%), validatev(20%), and test (20%) datasets; these were stratified for the target: churn.

 -----
 ### Data Exploration